Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 No.

-No, they certainly won't.
+They certainly won't.

-Uh, but what's what's some of the other reasons why all of this has happened?
+But what's some of the other reasons why all of this has happened?

 Well, this is quite a decent Financial Times article.

-Uh they say the result, that being the provincial election, one of the reasons that this caused so much trouble in the first place was that it hit markets already nervous about the corruption scandal, which is emerging around Malay's sister, and uh it signified the breakdown of his alliances with the centrist opposition and a series of erratic monetary policy moves, including interest rate increases that boosted the peso but sapped economic activity.
+They say the result, that being the provincial election, one of the reasons that this caused so much trouble in the first place was that it hit markets already nervous about the corruption scandal, which is emerging around Malay's sister.

-One other thing that they've been trying to do, one of the reasons that they've got such low reserves of US dollars is they've been trying to balance their own exchange rate to keep the peso unnaturally high, which has supposedly been making it more expensive for foreign investment and businesses to come into the country in the way that they were hoping they would come in to try and help the country's uh economy.
+One other thing that they've been trying to do, one of the reasons that they've got such low reserves of US dollars, is they've been trying to balance their own exchange rate to keep the peso unnaturally high, which has supposedly been making it more expensive for foreign investment and businesses to come into the country in the way that they were hoping they would come in to try and help the country's economy.

-Fears mounted among local investors that the government would have to obtain the band and uh abandon the band and devalue the peso, compounding demand for dollars and accelerating the run on the currency.
+Fears mounted among local investors that the government would have to obtain the band and abandon the band and devalue the peso, compounding demand for dollars and accelerating the run on the currency.

 The government has missed IMF targets on rebuilding reserves as it delayed buying dollars to avoid dragging down the peso.

-So there are a lot of problems that are all piling up on top of one another, and this provincial election has kind of toppled all of the dominoes at once.
+So there are a lot of problems that are all piling up on top of one another.

-They've all hit a boiling point at once where this could be a huge problem, and if investors who came into the country following Javier Malay's election, seeing that it might be in a place where you know it's business friendly now, think well, he's not gonna last the next election.
+And if investors who came into the country following Javier Malay's election, seeing that it might be in a place where, you know, it's business friendly now, think, well, he's not going to last at the next election.

 And then what happens?